isomerpages/moe-taonan/_departments/品德与公民教育Character & Citizenship/性教育课 Sexuality Education (SEd).md

 </li>
 <li>
 <p>Parents who wish to opt their children out of the Sexuality Education
 lessons need to complete an opt-out form.
-This form will be issued to parents at the start of the year via Parents’ Gateway and is also accessible&nbsp;<strong><a href="https://form.gov.sg/63b047bed1c132001268c0ac" rel="noopener noreferrer nofollow" target="_blank">here</a></strong>.
+This form will be communicated to parents at the start of the year and is also available at <a href="https://go.gov.sg/sexuality-education-lessons-parent-opt-out-form-2024-tao-nan-school" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/sexuality-education-lessons-parent-opt-out-form-2024-tao-nan-school</a>.
-The completed opt-out form is to be submitted by&nbsp;<strong>18/01/2023.</strong>
+The completed opt-out form is to be submitted by <strong>16/02/2024</strong>.
 <br>
 </p>
 </li>
 <li>
-<p>Parents can contact the school at&nbsp;<strong>6442 8307</strong>&nbsp;for
+<p>Parents can contact the school at&nbsp;<strong>6442 8307</strong>&nbsp;or
-discussion or to seek clarification about the school’s Sexuality Education programme.
+<a href="mailto:taonan_sch@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">taonan_sch@moe.edu.sg</a>for discussion or to seek clarification about
+the school’s Sexuality Education programme.
 <br>
 </p>
 </li>